mxriverlynn/backbone.modelbinding/readme.md

 The result will be a div with it's text set to "". this is handled through the data-bind's substitutions for undefined values.
 The default substitution is to replace an undefined value with an empty string.
-However, this can be configured:
+However, this can be per attribute:

 ````
 <div data-bind="text something"></div>